davidiw/Grid-Appliance/griduser/README.txt

 This administrative interface is used to allow us to update the software remotely as needed.

-This access is enabled by default; if you would rather disable this feature, proceed as follows (as root):

-pkill sshd
-edit /etc/init.d/ipop.sh;
-  - locate the line where /root/enable_admin_ssh.sh is executed
-  - delete this line

 BROWSING AND COPYING FILES
 --------------------------
 The appliance comes with a pre-configured Samba file system server.